 High Amounts Of Omega-6 Fatty Acids

-Canola oil is very high in omega-6 fatty acids, which can promote inflammation when consumed in large amounts.
+Canola oil is high in omega-6 fatty acids, which can promote inflammation when consumed in large amounts.
 Systemic inflammation causes damage to blood vessels, which can raise your risk of cardiovascular disease (12).
+Omega-6s are still essential nutrients, however, and canola oil doesn’t contain as many as some other vegetable oils.

 High Amounts Of Polyunsaturated Fat

 Canola oil contains a lot of polyunsaturated fat.
-The problem with this type of fat is that it easily gets oxidized when exposed to heat or light, which affects the oil’s stability and increases the risk of free-radical damage.
+While a healthy type of fat, the problem is that it easily gets oxidized when exposed to heat or light, which affects the oil’s stability and increases the risk of free-radical damage.
 Free-radical damage is a major contributor to chronic diseases (13).
+Make sure you store your canola oil properly and throw it away if it becomes rancid.

 Most Canola Oil Is Genetically Modified